Vacations To Go

 • Full participation in this tour may require extended periods of walking over even and uneven surfaces, and/or steep terrain.
 There may be steps, inclines, cobblestone surfaces, and extended periods of standing.
 Participants with physical limitations should take this into account.

-• Guest most be prepared with comfortable shoes, hat, shades and solar protection for high temperatures and long periods of standing and walking.
+• Guest must be prepared with comfortable shoes, hat, shades and solar protection for high temperatures.

 Lodge: Celebrity Inifinity